sonyarianto/redux-without-buildsteps/README.md

 ## Installation
 No, no need to install anything.
 We just use everything from CDN.

+## Should I do the `npm install` things?
+Why?
+No need to do that, even we don't need web server to run the html file.

 ## What is Redux?
 Redux is predictable state management bla bla bla, waitttt.... just go to https://redux.js.org/